 OT’s with a strong sensory processing background can help gifted children and their families navigate the complex sensory-motor, cognitive and emotional/social overload that happens when brainpower exceeds management capacity.
 What unique skills does an OT bring to the table?
 The ability to assess and implement a whole-person approach.
 Talking about behavior, making a rewards chart, and cognitively understanding where all that energy comes from is simply not enough to make the days and the weeks easier for a gifted child.
 The occupational therapist’s toolbox is deeper and wider, and includes physical interventions that look like play, social/emotional mastery experiences (not just talk), and sensory-based activities that support self-regulation as a child grows into their amazing abilities.
 Take a look at Gifted and Struggling?
 Meet the Twice Exceptional Student and How OT Can Help if your child is gifted but dealing with issues such as sensory processing, ADD, learning issues or ASD.

 Parents that know how to help their child regulate their arousal feel empowered, not defeated, when their child becomes overwhelmed.
 Children learn that their parents “get” them, and that they can turn to them for support instead of criticism.
 Feeling understood and feeling capable is the bedrock of self-confidence and self-esteem.
 Gifted individuals need to know that they are more than their stratospheric IQ, and this is where it begins.
-Take a look at Should You Tell Your Gifted Child About Their Giftedness? to learn more about how to communicate with your child about his or her gifts.
+Take a look at Raising a Gifted Child?
+Read “A Parent’s Guide to Gifted Children” For Successful Strategies To Navigate the Waters to learn more about how to communicate with your child about his or her gifts.

 Dr. Harvey Karp’s Happiest Toddler on the Block program is amazingly effective at teaching children how to handle the strong emotions of early childhood, and teaching parents how to support their children without crushing their spirit.
 I use his incredible techniques with every gifted client I see.
 Children with ASD respond, children with SPD respond, and gifted children respond.
 Dr. Karp’s strategies allow children to learn how to express their feelings without judgement, and teach parents to set limits and place consequences on behavior without crushing a child’s spirit.
 Isn’t that what we all want for our children?
 Check out Stretch Your Toddler’s Patience, Starting Today! even if your child is not a toddler.
 It turns out that Dr. Karp’s easy technique for handling demands works on impatient people at almost any age.
 You just alter your presentation to fit their emotional state and communication level!